Plan your Visit to Leonardo da Vinci’s The Last Supper

 How to Buy Last Supper Tickets through the Official Booking Site

 1. Go to the official Last Supper booking page by clicking on this link to Vivaticket.
 It takes you to the "Cenacolo Vinciano" page, which is Italian for The Last Supper.
-If the page is not in English, switch it to "ENG" in the upper left corner.
+If the page is not in English, switch the language in the upper right corner.

 2. Before you can make a booking on Vivaticket, you have to sign up for an account.
-Click the button in the upper right corner that says "Register".
+Click the button at the top of the page that says "Register".
 Alternatively, before you register, you can check if there are Last Supper tickets available for the time you are visiting (follow instructions below).
 If there are no available tickets, there's no need to register.

 3. At the top of the page under "CENACOLO VINCIANO", it shows you a date range; this is the time period for which you can buy tickets at the moment.
 Then scroll down to the calendar.